Biomedicine and Business

 Mission Statement

-The online MS in Biomedicine and Business degree program provides comprehensive training in fundamental aspects of scientific discovery, technology commercialization, and business.
-The program prepares graduates for management positions in scientifically oriented organizations in the public or private sector (e.g., biotechnology and pharmaceutical industry, academics, government, and non-profit organizations).
-Students develop broad core knowledge in biological sciences and biomedical technology development and commercialization plus finance, economics, and organizational leadership.
+The online MS in Biomedicine and Business degree program provides comprehensive training in fundamental aspects of scientific discovery, technology commercialization and business.
+The program prepares graduates for management positions in scientifically oriented organizations in the public or private sector (e.g., biotechnology and pharmaceutical industry, academics, government and nonprofit organizations).
+Students develop broad, core knowledge in biological sciences and biomedical technology development and commercialization plus finance, economics and organizational leadership.

 Curriculum